isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-04-30-History-Through-Postcards.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Snake.png">
 The photo featured on this undated postcard is part of a series of four photographs titled “A Big Snake Swallowing a Deer”.
 The photos depict the snake with its distended belly, its capture and the subsequent release of the deer from its stomach.
-Postcards like this suggest that there was a market for such exotica in Singapore. <i>Accession no.: B32413807F_0146.</i>
+Postcards like this suggest that there was a market for such exotica in Singapore. *Accession no.: B32413807F_0146.*
 </div>
 ```